Amazon Trademark Infringement

 This page concerns Amazon trademark infringement.
 If you have a copyright issue on Amazon, please see our amazon copyright infringement page.
 For Amazon patent issues, please see our amazon patent infringement page.

 The Internet has made it far easier for someone to infringe on a trademark.
 Websites can reach customers throughout the world.
 One site that has been a forum for numerous trademark infringement claims is Amazon.com.

-If you believe that another party is infringing on your trademark rights on Amazon, we can assist you.
+If you believe that another party is infringing on your trademark rights on Amazon, or if a claim has been instituted against you, we can assist you.
 All sellers on Amazon are required to comply with laws regarding intellectual property ownership.
-In addition, Amazon itself has a duty to reasonably prevent any intellectual property infringement, including trademark infringement, copyright infringement, trade dress infringement and patent infringement.
+In addition, Amazon itself has a duty to reasonably prevent any trademark infringement, including trade dress infringement.

-We often see issues when another seller lists their own product under your ASIN (Amazon Standard Identification Number).
-This associates their products with your trademark, and can constitute trademark infringement.
+We often see issues when a seller lists their product under an ASIN (Amazon Standard Identification Number) that is not their own.
+This associates their products with a trademark they don’t own which can constitute trademark infringement.
 If someone uses your trademark or ASIN to sell an inferior product, it can substantially harm your business’s reputation and goodwill.